Photo: Lisa Allen

 The meeting rooms at the Nashua Public Library are available free of charge to any local, non-profit group for meetings or programs of an educational, cultural, charitable or civic nature during library hours.
 Meeting spaces may also be used by municipal, state and federal governmental boards or agencies.

 Any group not based in Nashua requesting use of a meeting room must show substantial connection to the City through its stated mission or service area and provide a local contact that will be responsible for the booking and use of the room.

 Rules and regulations:

 Groups using our meeting rooms will adhere to the Library Code of Conduct which is available online and in the Administration office.

-No food or drinks are allowed in the library's meeting rooms.
+Food is not allowed in the library’s meeting rooms.

 Payment of dues, admission fees or donations as a condition of attending a meeting is prohibited.